sitphp/commands/doc/6_tools.choice_tool.md

 ### Creating a simple choice question

 The choice tool allows you to ask the user to choose within a predefined set of choices.
 Use the `choice` method to create a new choice and ask for the user choice using the `ask` method.
-If the choice is optional, you might also want to enable the quit option with the `enableQuit` method.
-The choice question will be displayed until the user has given a correct choice or has quit when possible.
+You might also want to let user quit without answering with the `enableQuit` method.
+The choice question will be re-displayed until the user has given a correct choice or has quit if possible.
 When the user chooses to quit, the choice method will return `null`.

-The `choice` method can take up to three arguments to define available choices, the question prompt, and the title.
+The `choice` method can take up to three arguments : an array of choices, the question prompt, and the title.

 ```php
 // In the "handle" method of your command class ...